tu-studio/hpc-cluster-ml-workflow/docs/USAGE.md

 ### Locally natively or with Docker

-To run the entire pipeline locally, execute the following command with the appropriate image name substituted for the placeholder `<your_image_name>`:
+To run the entire pipeline locally or locally within a docker container, execute the following commands:

 ```sh
 # natively